-In order to fulfil the requirements for registration as a Registered Psychotherapist (RP), all Qualifying members are required to pass the Canadian Professional Standard for Counselling and Psychotherapy (CPSCP): Entry to Practice Competency Assessment (commonly referred to as the “Registration Examination”).
+In order to fulfil the requirements for registration as a Registered Psychotherapist (RP), all Qualifying registrants are required to pass the Canadian Professional Standard for Counselling and Psychotherapy (CPSCP): Entry to Practice Competency Assessment (commonly referred to as the “Registration Examination”).
 The Exam assesses a practitioner’s knowledge of various key entry-to-practice competencies and their information-gathering and decision-making skills in a variety of typical scenarios and simulations.
 You may find it helpful to review the Entry-to-Practice Registration Examination Resource Manual.

 Conditions for Completing the Registration Examination

-- The first attempt at the Exam must be made no later than 24 months following the date that a complete application for registration as a Qualifying member, and fee, are received by the College.
+- The first attempt at the Exam must be made no later than 24 months following the date that a complete application for registration as a Qualifying registrant, and fee, are received by the College.
 There will be at least one sitting of the Registration Exam each year (but usually there are two, one in the spring and one in the fall).

 - A candidate must successfully complete the Exam in no more than three attempts.

-- In the event of two failed exam attempts, the third and final attempt is permitted only after the Qualifying member has completed upgrading activities, if any, required by a panel of the Examination Committee.
+- In the event of two failed exam attempts, the third and final attempt is permitted only after the Qualifying registrant has completed upgrading activities, if any, required by a panel of the Examination Committee.
 The third attempt must be made no later than five years after the date of application for registration in the Qualifying category, unless additional time is permitted by the Examination Committee, in exceptional circumstances.